 - Professional indemnity insurance: sometimes, mistakes are unavoidable.
 To protect both you and your clients, the ARB requires that you have insurance in place.
 The ARB’s PII Guidance hub is a useful starting point for sourcing a provider.

 - RIBA Chartered Practice Membership: obtaining Chartered Practice accreditation isn’t mandatory – but it’s highly advisable from a marketing point of view: not least, because it enables you to get listed on the RIBA ‘Find an Architect’ directory.

 You don’t have to set up a separate legal structure for your business — you could simply trade as a sole trader.
 This means that there’s no legal distinction between you and your business.

 That said, even for very small architectural practices, setting up a limited company is still often a better option.
 It’s a straightforward way to formalise the rights and responsibilities of multiple people involved in the practice — and it gives the business a level of professionalism, helping you win more work.

-Even if you don’t intend to operate under the company right now, you can very easily set up a company and keep it ‘dormant,’ even if it’s just to reserve your company name.
+Even if you don’t intend to operate under the company right now, you can very easily set up a architectural practice as a company and keep it ‘dormant,’ even if it’s just to reserve your company name.

 If you’re interested in setting up as a limited company, we’re on hand to help.
 We’ll ensure you get the right business structure for your company — in addition to helping you set up a registered office, mail forwarding, and much more.
 For a hassle-free set up and all the support you need, head over to our company registration packages page to discover what options are available.